Useful Reference Books for Moss Identification

 MOTGLF

 This may be the best single concise but nearly complete technical resource for identifying Ohio mosses.
 It has an easily navigated general key to genera, as well as individual family and genus keys.
 The illustrations are simple but adequate.
 Although written principally for the Upper Peninsula of Michigan, the author intended for the book to be useful throughout the northeast and Midwest, so he included some coverage (usually sparse but adequate descriptions) of extra-limital (to Michigan) species likely to be found elsewhere, such as Ohio.
-This single-volume work is modestly priced at $40, and earlier editions, which are almost identical and just as useful, can often be gotten from used booksellers for as little as $10.
+Unfortunately, work is no longer available from its publisher.
+It and earlier editions which are almost identical and just as useful, can often be gotten from used booksellers.

 Mosses of Eastern North America (2 vol. set).
 1981.
 Howard A. Crum and Lewis E. Anderson.
 1330 Pages.
 ISBN: 9780231045162 $420.00